What is a Bone Spur (Osteoarthritis OA)?

 The plantar fascia is not a ligament or a muscle.
 It is best defined as an aponeurosis.
 An aponeurosis is a soft tissue that is flat in appearance that connects a muscle with the part or structures required for movement or mobility.
 In other words, your plantar fascia is more like a ribbon-like with expansible abilities that similar to a spring.
 So, during walking is expands as your foot strikes the ground and retracts the moment you lift your foot up.
 The continued contractions and expansions are well tolerated.
 However, in an obese individual, the elderly or the athlete who pushes too hard; the expansions and contraction can lead to damage and eventual spurs.

-Can you get Osteophytes or Spurs in the Shoulder?
+Can you get Osteophytes in the Shoulder?

 The shoulder is a frequent site for bone spurs.
 A healthy shoulder joint has the most dynamic range of motion.
 In fact, shoulder joint range of its motions exceeds that of other joints in the body.
 Shoulder joint’s increased range of motion is due to its shallow nature.